Hill Street Blues: Background

 MTM Enterprises developed the series on behalf of NBC, appointing Steven Bochco and Michael Kozoll as series writers.
-The writers were allowed freedom to create a series that brought together a number of fresh ideas in TV drama.
+The writers were allowed the freedom to create a series that brought together a number of fresh ideas in TV drama.
 Each episode featured intertwined storylines, some of which were resolved within the episode, with others developing throughout a season.
 The conflicts between the work lives and private lives of the characters were also significant.

-The series featured a strong focus on the workplace struggle between what is right and what works.
-Television author John Javna described it as "... a cop show for the Big Chill generation, discovering... ...that it takes all of their energy to keep even a few of their ideals alive while they struggle to succeed."
+The series features a strong focus on the workplace struggle between what is right and what works.
+Television author John Javna described it as "a cop show for the Big Chill generation, discovering that it takes all of their energy to keep even a few of their ideals alive while they struggle to succeed."

-Almost every episode began with a pre-credit sequence (or teaser) consisting of (mission) briefing and roll call to start the day shift.
-From season three on, a "Previously on..." montage of clips of up to six episodes preceded the roll call.
-Steven Johnson wrote of the importance to viewers of each episode's roll calls, saying that they "...performed a crucial function, introducing some of the primary threads and providing helpful contextual explanations for them.".
-Also, almost all episodes took place over the course of a single day, many concluding with Capt.
-Frank Furillo (Daniel J. Travanti) and public defender Joyce Davenport (Veronica Hamel) in a domestic situation, often in bed, discussing how their respective days went.
-The series dealt with real-life issues and employed professional jargon and slang to a greater extent than had been seen before on television.
+Almost every episode begins with a pre-credit sequence (or teaser) consisting of a briefing and roll call to start the day shift.
+From season three on, a "Previously on..." montage of clips of up to six episodes precedes the roll call.
+Author Steven Johnson wrote of the importance to viewers of each episode's roll calls, saying that they "performed a crucial function, introducing some of the primary threads and providing helpful contextual explanations for them."
+Also, almost all episodes take place over the course of a single day, many concluding with Captain Frank Furillo (Daniel J. Travanti) and public defender Joyce Davenport (Veronica Hamel) in a domestic situation, often in bed, discussing how their respective days went.
+The series deals with real-life issues and employs professional jargon and slang to a greater extent than had been seen before on television.

-Each week after roll call, from Season 1 until Michael Conrad's death, partway through Season 4, Sgt.
-Phil Esterhaus would say, "Let's be careful out there."
-Sgt.
-Lucille Bates continued the tradition through the end of Season 4, as a tribute to Michael Conrad.
-From Season 5 until most of Season 6, Sgt.
-Stan Jablonski concluded his roll calls with, "Let's go out there and do it to them before they do it to us."
-(At one point, at the suggestion of Det.
-Mayo, Jablonski softened this to "Let's do our job before they do theirs.")
+Each week after roll call, from Season 1 until Michael Conrad's death partway through Season 4, Sergeant Phil Esterhaus says, "Let's be careful out there."
+Sergeant Lucy Bates continues the tradition through the end of Season 4, as a tribute to Conrad.
+From Season 5 until most of Season 6, Sergeant Stan Jablonski concludes his roll calls with, "Let's go out there and do it to them before they do it to us."
+At one point, at the suggestion of Detective Mayo, Jablonski softens this to, "Let's do our job before they do theirs."
 From then on, the show changed directions and conclusions (and even roll calls) were dropped.